 Betterment chooses investments for you, based on your income and goals.
-The aim is to maximize return and minimize the risk.
 Betterment uses the Modern Portfolio Theory (MPT) to help you with your investment returns.
 By investing in a diverse pool of assets, it should collectively lower the risk and yet stabilize returns over the long term.

 Betterment invests in Exchange Traded Fund (ETF) index funds.
 They diversify your investment by allocating into many ETFs.

-Betterment has become very popular, but be aware: Betterment is not FDIC insured.
-That means your returns are not guaranteed.
+Betterment has become very popular, but be aware: Investing always involves risk and your returns are not guaranteed.

 Just like Betterment, Wealthfront uses Modern Portfolio Theory to create an automated asset allocation.
 An important note is that Wealthfront doesn’t hold your portfolio; they use the Apex Clearing Corporation.

 Also like Betterment, Wealthfront invests in ETF index funds and diversify your investment by allocating into many ETFs.
-They continually make sure the asset allocation is correct by automatic rebalancing.
+The app continually makes sure the asset allocation is correct by automatic rebalancing.

 Each user gets paired with a personal financial expert.
 There’s no minimum required portfolio balance, which means any level of new investor can get started.
 They’ve taken a hard line on fees as well — meaning that there are none.

 Essentially, WiseBanyan takes take your money and invests it to buy a portfolio of ETFs.
-They manage the dividends and rebalance according to your personal info.
+It manages the dividends and rebalance according to your personal info.

 There’s not much in the way of educational resources on the app, but it’s free!